prof-welch-psu-ist/minesweeper2030/README.md

-Some of the data structures used in here (for encapsulating either a success value or a failure encountered) are perhaps the most unfamiliar concepts, e.g.: the `Result` type from the immutableadts pkg).
+Some of the data structures used in here (for encapsulating either a success value or a failure encountered) are perhaps the most unfamiliar concepts, e.g.: the `Result` type from the immutableadts pkg.

 Perhaps the most 'byzantine' part here: the use of types like these to encapsulate "bad" or "erroneous" values from functions.
 E.g., instead of `div(2, 0)` throwing